21 Reasons to Visit Ludwigsburg Germany For the Largest Pumpkin Festival in The World

 Each year, a new theme is presented with displays of pumpkins.
 This is a seriously incredible event for ANY age!
 I like to try and go every year.
-With the 2020 dates )and it's OPEN) from August 3 though November 1, 2020, there's plenty of time to go.There are events, pumpkin things to eat, and really so much more!
+With the 2021 dates (and it's OPEN) from August 27th though December, 2021, there's plenty of time to go.There are events, pumpkin things to eat, and really so much more!

 They have taken precautions for Coronavirus and everyone's safety.

 Below you can find a map of all the places discussed in this post: